nkhmelni/Obscura/README.md

 # Obscura

-An LLVM pass plugin that encrypts global variable initializers and inserts runtime decryption code.
-Protects sensitive data from static analysis while maintaining full runtime functionality.
+An LLVM pass plugin for variable encryption and subsequent runtime decryption.
+Protects sensitive data from static (and dynamic) analysis while maintaining full functionality, with manageable performance overhead.

 ## Features